 How to Attend a Scheduled VSee Meeting:

 Pick a Quiet Place.

 Ideally, choose a quiet location where you will be undisturbed during your 50-80 minute therapy time.
-Usually have a session from home is best, as you can control your environment and minimize concerns regarding confidentiality, but if you have a private office or conference room at work, you can use this.
+Usually, having a session from home is best, as you can control your environment and minimize concerns regarding confidentiality, but if you have a private office or conference room at work, you can use this.
 Couples do not need to be in the same location or use the same computer.
 You may use different computers to teleconference (one from work/one from home) if you prefer.

 If you have children, consider scheduling your session when your children are at school, in bed, napping, or otherwise engaged.
 If you have older children or adults in the home, let them know how much time you’ll need undisturbed, and ask for privacy.
 You may also want to shut off your telephone and close (or lock) your door.

 Decide ahead of time who you want to be part of each Telemental health conference, and who you do not.
 Request that others don’t “drift into” the conversation uninvited, adding unwanted comments.
 If their opinion is needed, let’s plan to have them attend.

 Turn off pop-ups, audio message alarms, and landlines and cell phones before you start, and close down all other browsers than the one VSee App is on.